 "Greig excels at nervy vulnerability, but also at coruscating wit," says the Evening Standard.

-In a five-star review, The Telegraph's Dominic Cavendish asserts that Greig "joins the forefront of our finest stage actresses, finding understated hilarity and pathos in the spectacle of a wife and mum on the verge of a breakdown."'Waiting to hear'
+In a five-star review, The Telegraph's Dominic Cavendish asserts that Greig "joins the forefront of our finest stage actresses, finding understated hilarity and pathos in the spectacle of a wife and mum on the verge of a breakdown."

 Born in Kent in 1966, Greig studied drama at the University of Birmingham.
 After a first job at the Family Planning Association she then worked at the Midland Art Centre's Children's Theatre.
 She was cast as Debbie Aldridge on BBC Radio 4's The Archers in 1991.